The Desaturating Seven: Background and composition

-The Desaturating Seven is a concept album based on the 1978 children's book The Rainbow Goblins, written by Italian author of children's books, Ul de Rico.
+The Desaturating Seven is a concept album based on the 1978 children's book The Rainbow Goblins, by Ul de Rico.
 Band leader Les Claypool used to read the book to his children when they were younger; the bassist was fascinated and inspired by the book's vibrant artwork and use of colors.
 Claypool always felt the book's story would make a fascinating musical project, and eventually approached his fellow band members about recording original music based on the story of the book.
 This is the second Primus album based on a movie or book, the first being the 2014 album, Primus & the Chocolate Factory with the Fungi Ensemble, and is their shortest full-length album to date.

 The album has been noted as a stylistic change for Primus, exploring more traditional aspects of progressive rock than their previous releases.
 The influence of King Crimson, especially the album Discipline (1981), is evident.